River CleanUp & Conservation

 Krazy for the Kazoo is the name of our annual effort to cleanup streams and rivers in the Kalamazoo River Watershed where illegal dumping and litter are big problems.
 The cleanups take place throughout the year and are hosted by many different partners.
-We hope community volunteers will pick a date and location that work for you.
-Our list of cleanup events is always growing, so check back soon for other cleanups.
+We encourage community volunteers to pick a date and location that works best for you.
+Our list of cleanup events is always growing, so check back soon for update event schedules.

-This watershed-wide event grew out of a successful cleanup program conducted in the Battle Creek, Charlotte, and Marshall areas for more than 15 years.
-The event has spread to many other locations including Otsego, Kalamazoo, Albion, and others.
+This watershed-wide event has been occurring for more than 20 years!
+The event has spread to many locations including Marshall, Battle Creek, Charlotte, Otsego, Kalamazoo, Albion, and others.
 Powered entirely by volunteers, each year we clean up many miles of the river, take care of places with illegal dumping problems, plant new trees, remove problematic invasive plants, and much more.

 How do I get involved?

 We missed a year because of the pandemic but Krazy for the Kazoo is back in 2021!
 Here is the 2021 schedule of Krazy Events!